ph: 207-371-2015

 Materials

 I use only archival materials to ensure that my paintings will stand the test of time.
-For my oil paintings, I love the rich color of Gamblin oils and prefer the responsiveness and texture of linen to canvas board or other hard surfaces.
-This is the palette I typically use:
+For my oil paintings, I prefer Gamblin and Windsor Newton oils and the responsiveness and texture of linen versus canvas board or other hard surfaces.
+I also love to use Arches Huile paper for plein air painting; I then mount finished pieces on archival gessobord.
+I use two palettes, the one below to lay out my colors, and a second one that I hold for mixing paint.

-One characteristic of my paintings is their use of color.
 I see color variation wherever I look, even in fog and snow, and try to convey that richness in my art.
+I tone my canvas with a mix of ochre and gold acrylic to help create glow.

 All content and images on this site are the sole property of the artist.